dancer1325/kubernetes-sigs-cli-experimental/site/content/en/references/architecture/field_merge_semantics.md

   Dealing with Field Merges
 ---

-{{< alert color="success" title="TL;DR" >}}
+- Resource Config's fields set & deleted
-- Fields set and deleted from Resource Config are merged into Resources by Apply
+  - -- are merged into -- Resources by Apply
+  - -- will be deleted from the -- remote Resource
-- If a Resource already exists, Apply updates the Resources by merging the local Resource Config into the remote Resources
+- if a Resource ALREADY exists -- , merging local Resource Config | remote Resources, -- Apply updates the Resources
-- Fields removed from the Resource Config will be deleted from the remote Resource
-{{< /alert >}}

 # Merging Fields

-{{< alert color="warning" title="Advanced Section" >}}
-This chapter contains advanced material that readers may want to skip and come back to later.
-{{< /alert >}}

 ## When are fields merged?

+* TODO:
 This page describes how Resource Config is merged with Resources or other Resource Config.
 This may occur when: